algolia/react-element-to-jsx-string/README.md

   If false, Boolean prop values will be explicitly output like `prop={true}` and `prop={false}`

-**options.maxInlineAttributes: number, default 1**
+**options.maxInlineAttributesLineLength: number, default undefined**

-  Provide the max number of attributes to render inline with the tag name.
-If the number of attributes exceeds this number, then all attributes will be rendered on a separate line.
+  Provide the max number of characters the render inline with the tag name.
+If the number of characters exceeds this number, then all attributes will be rendered on a separate line.
+The default behavior if this option is undefined is render attributes inline if there is only one, and render attributes on multiple lines if there are more than one attribute on the element.
+Note: Objects passed as attribute values are always rendered on multiple lines

 ## Environment requirements